 Follow these two steps to establish an accurate identity and increase your citation signals:

-- Claim Your Apartment Business Listing in Local Listing Directories - Claim your business listings and ensure they are accurately listed in all of the directories, including Yahoo!
-Local, Google My Business, Bing Local, Yelp, YellowPages.com, Citysearch, MerchantCircle, Ziplocal, 411.com, Waze, and more.
+- Claim Your Apartment Business Listing in Local Listing Directories — Claim your business listings and ensure they are accurately listed in all of the directories, including Yahoo!
+Local, Google Business Profile, Bing Local, Yelp, YellowPages.com, Citysearch, MerchantCircle, Ziplocal, 411.com, Waze, and more.
 Listing data is also at the core of voice search technology, and according to comScore, by 2020, 50 percent of searches will be voice search.

 - Submit Your Business Data to Listing Distribution Data Providers — Consider partnering with major data providers like Factual, Acxiom, InfoGroup, and Neustar to increase your exposure across the web, including mapping and GPS services and mobile apps, which will also grow the number of citations over time.